ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/configuration/conventions/identifier-generation/global.markdown

 ###FindIdentityProperty

-The client must know where in your entity an identifier is stored to be properlt able to transform it into JSON document.
+The client must know where in your entity an identifier is stored to be property able to transform it into JSON document.
 It uses `FindIdentityProperty` convention for that.
-The default and very common convention is that a property named `Id` is the indentifier, so it is the default one:
+The default and very common convention is that a property named `Id` is the identifier, so it is the default one:

 {CODE find_identity_property@ClientApi\Configuration\Conventions\IdentifierGeneration\Global.cs /}